What homes look like in the world's most expensive city

 Designer and visual artist Kacey Wong created this intriguing 'wandering' home as a way to question typical ways of living in Hong Kong.

-Perched on top of a type of tricycle regularly seen on the streets of Mainland China, the three foot by four foot (0.9m x 1.2m) home was original built by Wong for himself, but he later realised it could potentially offer a solution for Hong Kong's homeless population.
+Perched on top of a type of tricycle regularly seen on the streets of Mainland China, the three-foot by four-foot (0.9m x 1.2m) home was originally built by Wong for himself, but he later realised it could potentially offer a solution for Hong Kong's homeless population.

-"This project springs from fantasy, imagination and DIY construction", Wong explains on his website.
-"It explores the idea of minimal dwelling and offers an alternative solution which intrigues us to rethink about our living condition in the city."
+"This project explores the idea of minimal dwelling and offers an alternative solution which intrigues us to rethink our living conditions in the city," Wong explains on his website.

-Such a large-scale problem requires a large-scale solution and the Hong Kong government hopes the Lantau Tomorrow Vision will be just that.
-The project aims to create 4,200 acres (1,700ha) of artificial islands to the east of Lantau Island, pictured here.
+Such a large-scale problem requires a large-scale solution, and the Hong Kong government hopes an ambitious project known as the Lantau Tomorrow Vision will be just that.
+The project aims to create 4,200 acres (1,700ha) of artificial islands east of Lantau Island, pictured here.

 When the project – also known as the Kau Yi Chau Artificial Islands – was first announced in 2018, between 260,000 and 400,000 homes were planned to house up to 1.1 million people.
-Work was scheduled to begin in 2025, however, it is now facing delays of around two to three years according to finance chief Paul Chan.
+Work was scheduled to begin in 2025, however, it is now facing delays of around two to three years, according to finance chief Paul Chan Mo-po.

-Estimated to cost around HK$624 billion (US$80bn/£60bn), the grand scheme has been labelled a "white-elephant" and has drawn criticism from environmentalists.
+Estimated to cost around HK$624 billion (US$80bn/£62bn), the grand scheme has been labelled a "white elephant" and has drawn criticism from environmentalists.
 Only time will tell if it's brought to life – and if it eases Hong Kong's escalating housing crisis...

 Loved this?
 Now discover more unusual homes around the world